Why physical activity is important for children with disability

 Being physically active each day is good for all children, including children with disability.
 It’s vital for children’s health, wellbeing and development, now and in the future.

-- strengthens children’s bones, muscles, hearts and lungs
+- improves children’s physical fitness and strengthens their bones, muscles, hearts and lungs

-- improves children’s coordination, balance, posture and flexibility
+- improves children’s movement and coordination skills including balance, posture and flexibility

 - helps children stay at a healthy weight

 - boosts children’s immune systems

 - reduces children’s risk of high blood pressure and type-2 diabetes.